vacationlabs/haskell-webapps/doc/docs/relational-record/advanced-workflow.rst

 [as before, this stuff has to be done one level below HRRs abstraction; HRR does not provide any mechanism for these cases]

-(some more paragraphs that would be of interest here?)